SoffWolf/Ecommerce-app/README.md

 __________________________________________________________
 ## API documentation
-<strong>What is this API about?</strong> This is an over-simplification example of a server, with only the implementation of the GET endpoint.
+<strong>What is this API about?</strong> This is an over-simplification example of a REST server, with only the implementation of the GET endpoint.
 Other functionalities can be implemented similarly.
 The API is written in ExpressJS.
 You can check the code in server/server.js file. <br>

 <strong>How to use this API</strong> To utilize this API, you can perform HTTP requests to the server (with the condition that the server is online).
 Here's a simple GET operation example in ReactJS:<br>